menu

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Point Arena has relatively fewer families with younger children, and/or college students.
 Combined, this makes Point Arena a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Point Arena is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Point Arena is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Point Arena is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Point Arena doesn't have a public transportation system that people use for their commute.

 Demographics

-In terms of college education, Point Arena is nearly on par with the US average for all cities of 21.84%: 20.45% of adults 25 and older in Point Arena have a bachelor's degree or advanced degree.
+The education level of Point Arena citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.45% of adults 25 and older in Point Arena have a college degree.

 The per capita income in Point Arena in 2022 was $26,290, which is lower middle income relative to California and the nation.
 This equates to an annual income of $105,160 for a family of four.
 However, Point Arena contains both very wealthy and poor people as well.